ISHUKR41/xnxx/replit.md

 - Preferred communication style: Simple, everyday language.
 - User requirement: Enhance home page with maximum detailed content and logic ✓ COMPLETED
-- User requirement: Make all tools in tools section fully working with custom backend ✓ COMPLETED
+- User requirement: Make all tools in tools section fully working with custom backend 🔄 IN PROGRESS
-- User requirement: Enhance about page with more detailed content and animations ✓ COMPLETED
+- User requirement: Enhance about page with more detailed content and animations 🔄 IN PROGRESS
 - User requirement: Website should be fully responsive for all displays ✓ COMPLETED
-- User requirement: No errors should appear when running the website ✓ COMPLETED
+- User requirement: No errors should appear when running the website 🔄 IN PROGRESS
-- Date: July 27, 2025 - Major enhancements completed with comprehensive home page, fully functional tools, and detailed about page
+- Date: July 27, 2025 - Currently implementing: Enhanced 3D animated loading screen, fully working backend tools with real processing, comprehensive about page with navbar, dark theme improvements
+- Current task: Building fully functional PDF, Image, Text, and AI tools with complete backend processing and enhanced UI with 3D animations
 - User preference: Dark theme throughout entire website with high visibility text
 - User preference: Animated, attractive, modern sections with 3D elements and eye-catching design
 - User preference: Maximum detailed content and logic on homepage